exakat/php-dictionary/dictionary/sql-injection.ini.rst

 A SQL injection is a vulnerability, where external data are used to change the behavior of a SQL query.

 In the example below, ``$_GET`` are directly used inside the query.
-By using a clever string (shown in comment), it is possible to bypass the whole condition and get access to any user.
+By using a clever string, as shown in comment, it is possible to bypass the whole condition and get access to any user.

 Among the solutions to mitigate this problem: filter adequately the incoming data; use prepared statements.